Umbrian Winter Recipes - Chickpeas and Chard

 In her cookery classes of course she will not only show you how to prepare dishes with chickpeas and lentils, but many other Umbrian specialties like mushrooms, wild boar and homemade pasta.

 Spring: May 16 to 23, 2020 (only few availabilities left)

 Autumn: October 10 to 17, 2020

 Find more information about the cookery classes HERE

 And during our culinary weeks you get an even deeper insight into the food culture of Umbria and Tuscany:

-Every day excursions to culinary insider tips, visits to unusual restaurants, participation in a truffle hunting and a wine tasting seminar.
+Every day excursions to culinary insider tips, visits to unusual restaurants, participation in a truffle hunt, wine tasting and sightseeing tours.